AimarKarrik/MOVIES/README.md

     DATABASE_URL="mysql://username:password@localhost:3306/movie"
 ```

-substitute the username annd password with your own.
+substitute the username and password with your own.

 to compose the mysql database docker container, run the following commands: